damianavila/RISE/doc/customize.md

 * this method is *often preferable* than setting sizes.
-In particular it is dangerous to set sizes in pixels, as most often you cannot rehearse with the actiual projector.
+In particular it is dangerous to set sizes in pixels, as most often you cannot rehearse with the actual projector.
 We recommend setting relative sizes (in percents) rather than absolute ones (in `px` or `cm`).

 * in any case you may want to increase the slide height to ensure that